DarkLinkXXXX/aeq/README.md

 Remember
 ========

-As a 18 years old student in Germany I cant work full time on it!
+As an 18 year old student in Germany, I can not work full time on it!

-Its a fun project, no more, no less.
+Its a fun project.
+No more, no less.